 Chloroform is an interesting chemical.
 It's famous for its ability to act as an anesthetic and is useful in industry and science laboratories.
-It's a toxic substance, however, and can cause serious health problems.
-These include organ damage and heartbeat irregularities.
+Unfortunately, it’s a toxic substance and can cause serious health problems when it's sufficiently concentrated.
+These problems include organ damage and heartbeat irregularities.
 At high concentrations, inhalation of chloroform can depress the respiratory system so much that death occurs.
 The chemical is also strongly suspected of increasing the risk of cancer.

 Chloroform is widespread in the environment and is made both naturally and artificially.
 Most people are exposed to low levels of the chemical, but some people—especially those working in certain industries—are exposed to higher levels.
-Fortunately, there are ways in which we can limit our exposure to chloroform.
+Fortunately, there are ways in which we can limit our exposure to the substance.

 Chloroform is also called trichloromethane and has the formula CHCl3.
-At room temperature, it's a clear, colorless and dense liquid that has a pleasant odor and is nonflammable.
-It tastes sweet but produces a hot, burning sensation in the mouth and throat.
+At room temperature, it's a clear, colorless, and dense liquid that has a pleasant odor and is nonflammable.
+As the quote below says, however, the ability of people to detect the chemical varies.
+The substance tastes sweet but produces a hot, burning sensation in the mouth and throat.
 Contact with the liquid produces sores on the skin.
 The liquid form of chloroform is a volatile substance.
-It has the tendency to change into a vapor at normal environmental temperatures.
+This means that it has the tendency to change into a vapor at normal environmental temperatures.

 Chloroform is made synthetically for industrial use and is produced naturally from chlorine in the environment.
 It's also made by some seaweeds and microalgae.
 Its non-medical applications are useful, but the chemical needs to treated with care when it's used in laboratories and industrial processes.